 (2) Attorney’s fees

-For the simplest uncontested divorce case where there are no children, no alimony and no property to divide, I charge $300 in attorney’s fees.
-If there are children involved, and the children are living in New York state with at least one of the partents, then my attorney’s fee is $500.
+For the simplest uncontested divorce case where there are no children, no alimony and no property to divide, my attorney's fee start at $360.
+If there are children involved, and the children are living in New York state with at least one of the partents, then my attorney’s fee start at $600.

 Your attorney can help you make a special request to the court through a motion to expedite your divorce case if you have special reasons why you need to get divorce very soon.
 These special reasons may include: